Compare Neighborhood Conceptualizations (Spatial Statistics)

 Usage

-The geoprocessing messages include the Neighborhood Search History table that displays details of each tested SWM (such as the number of neighbors and weighting scheme) and the adjusted R-squared value of the SWM when used to predict the input fields.
-The SWM suggested by the tool will be the one with the largest adjusted R-squared and will be bolded and include an asterisk in the table.
+• The geoprocessing messages include the Neighborhood Search History table that displays details of each tested SWM (such as the number of neighbors and weighting scheme) and the adjusted R-squared value of the SWM when used to predict the input fields.
+The SWM suggested by the tool will be the one with the largest adjusted R-squared and will be indicated by bold text and an asterisk in the table.

-- For each SWM, the Moran eigenvectors with the largest eigenvalues (those with strongest autocorrelation) are generated.
+1. For each SWM, the Moran eigenvectors with the largest eigenvalues (those with the strongest autocorrelation) are generated.
 The number of eigenvectors is equal to 25 percent of the number of features, up to a maximum of 100.

 This procedure is fully described in the following reference: